 6.4.11 Average air-interface efficiency achievable per UE within the observed NRCellDU

-a) AvgCqiEfficiency_Cell.
+a) CARR.AvgCqiEfficiencyCell.

 b) The KPI describes the average air-interface efficiency for a NRCellDU according to CQI tables.
 The KPI takes into account both the channel rank(RI) and the channel quality(CQI), and can comprehensively reflect the overall channel quality of the cell.